 Middle School Advisories

+Speaking of the journey, at SSFS, the advisor serves as your child's tour guide.
 Middle School advisors have numerous roles in the lives of their advisees.
-They are responsible for serving as student advocates, supporting their advisees in school endeavors and helping them to achieve an appropriate balance between academic and extracurricular activities.
-Some of their official duties include clerking and guiding weekly advisor group meetings, supervising tutorial and silent reading periods, and writing an end-of-year letter to parents that summarizes each student's academic, extracurricular, and social year.
+They are responsible for serving as student advocates, supporting their advisees in school endeavors, and helping them to achieve an appropriate balance between academic and extracurricular activities.
+Some of their official duties include clerking and guiding weekly advisory meetings, supervising tutorial, Meeting for Worship, and other activities, and periodic conferences which ensure understanding and partnership between home and school.

 Unofficially, but just as important, is the expectation that the faculty member will make the effort to get to know the student beyond the structured classroom setting.
-At the start of the year, each advisor will administer an "Advisee Inventory," which will assist the advisor in learning about his or her advisee’s likes and dislikes and some of their personal interests and habits.
-The advisee inventories, which include student statements about nightly study habits and phone and TV time, can be very helpful during parent-teacher conferences.
+At the start of the year, each advisor administers an "Advisee Inventory," which assists the advisor in learning about the advisee’s likes and dislikes and some of their personal interests and habits.
+The advisee inventories, which include student statements about nightly study habits and screen time, can be very helpful during parent/guardian-teacher conferences.

 10-13 diverse students who bond over shared experience